Lethja/Newth/Zig/README.md

 Installation instructions for Zig differ depending on the build machines operating system.
 Some common operating systems are listed [here](https://github.com/ziglang/zig/wiki/Install-Zig-from-a-Package-Manager).
-If the required operating system or package manager is not listed visit https://ziglang.org/download/ and look for a manual build.
+If the required operating system or package manager is not listed, visit https://ziglang.org/download/ and look for a manual build.

 # Building Newth